Installing and Configuring TAS for VMs [Windows]

 To deploy your TAS for VMs [Windows] app workloads to an isolation segment, select App Containers and follow the procedure in Assign a Tile to an Isolation Segment in Windows Diego Cells in Isolation Segments.

-To configure Windows Diego Cells to send Windows event logs to an external syslog server, select System Logging and follow the procedure in Forward Windows Event Logs to a Syslog Server in Troubleshooting Windows Diego Cells.
+To configure Windows Diego Cells to send vm logs to an external syslog server, select System Logging and follow the procedure in Forwarding Logs to a Syslog Server in Troubleshooting Windows Diego Cells.

 To configure DNS search domains for your app containers: